ebowman/api-first-hand/README.md

 ## About API-First-Hand: Architecture and Structure

-To build a plugin, do the following:
+to build a plugin from sources, do the following:

 - Clone the repository to your local filesystem
 - Publish the plugin into your local ivy repository by running ```sbt publishLocal``` in the API-First-Hand directory